 - Buy some crypto.
 Once you’ve created your wallet, the step in the process is to buy some crypto.
 Using Eth as our example, this process is generally quite easy — nothing more than pushing the “buy” from within the Ethereum interface.
 Crypto can be paid for in any number of ways, including Apple Pay, or even just your own personal debit card.
 Be warned, though, because the price of crypto, including ETH, can fluctuate wildly.

 At this point, you’re pretty much done.
 The only remaining thing to do is keep track of the private key your crypto will have been assigned, and then transfer the crypto into your wallet.
-There are a few additional things to know and some potential variables in the process, but on a basic level, that’s all you need to know about investing in crypto in order to make and sell your own NFT.
+There are a few additional things to know and some potential variables in the process, but on a basic level, that’s all you need to know about investing in crypto in order to make and sell NFTs.

 Now that you have some cryptocurrency to either pay to create your own or to purchase pre-existing NFTs, the next step is to choose an NFT marketplace.